trailofbits/ctf/forensics/README.md

 ### Archive files

 Most CTF challenges are contained in a zip, 7z, rar, tar or tgz file, but only in a forensics challenge will the archive container file be a part of the challenge itself.
 Usually the goal here is to extract a file from a damaged archive, or find data embedded somewhere in an unused field (a common forensics challenge).
+Zip is the most common in the real world, and the most common in CTFs.

 There are a handful of command-line tools for zip files that will be useful to know about.
 * `unzip` will often output helpful information on why a zip will not decompress.